 - 1. Hylastes population dynamics and forest health evaluation in association with thinning and fertilization on new RW19 in Louisiana Funding through FHP and FHC - 2.
-Using Fungus/Forest Dogs to find root fungi (Leptographium, Grosmannia, Ophiostoma, Heterobasidium) and help land managers make informed decisions SFWS for travel and supplies \$1,000 - 3.
-Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$42,000 - 4.
-Delineating loblolly pine decline in the Southeast using FHM/FIA data submitted to FHM, USFS for all travel and supplies associated with the project \$35,000 (Funded Year 1 for \$17,000) Objective 2.
+Delineating loblolly pine decline in the Southeast using FHM/FIA data submitted to FHM, USFS for all travel and supplies associated with the project \$35,000 (Funded Year 2 for \$17,000) - 3.
+Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$47,000 Objective 2.
 Recruit graduate students Currently searching for masters student for FY2012 starting Fall to continue family screening.
 Objective 3.
 Initiate and continue research projects: Determine location, cooperators, and set up research plots dependent upon projects chosen by the membership.
-Hylastes population dynamics and forest health evaluation in association with thinning and harvesting.
-1. Post-treatment data is currently being collected.

 Cogongrass and ecologically based weed management strategies: Impacts on insect diversity and pine decline in the southeastern United States.
 1. Plot data currently being collected: tree measurement and vigor, root infection, and resin.
-Delineating loblolly pine decline in the Southeast using county survey and FHM/FIA data.
-1. Data retrieval has initiated.

 Resistance of Pinus taeda families under artificial inoculations with native and non-native Leptographium species involved in premature mortality. - 1.
 Family screening data being collected and analyzed. - 2.
-Nutrition data being collected.
-Experiment will be destructively sampled August 2011. - 3.
-Need to identify families for FY13 screening.
-Need to identify species to be screened: loblolly and slash or longleaf.
-Need to determine if nutrition portion of project should be implemented for FY13.
-Hylastes population dynamics and forest health evaluation in association with thinning and fertilization.
-1. Plots and insects have been installed on the RW19 study in Leesville, LA.
-Eight weeks of trapping will take place prior to thinning treatments.
+Need to identify families for FY14 screening and growing location.
+Need to identify species to be screened: loblolly and slash.
+Hylastes population dynamics and forest health evaluation in association with thinning and fertilization. - 1.
+Plots and insects have been installed on the RW19 study in Leesville, LA.
+Eight weeks of insect trapping was completed prior to thinning treatments.
+The 52 weeks of collections following treatments are underway. - 2.
+Waiting for plots to be installed on the RW19 study in GA (Rayonier and Plum Creek).
+Once installed, insect traps will be installed for eight weeks of insect trapping prior to thinning will be initiated.
 Forest health evaluation of stand health in association with biomass removal and standard silvicultural practices between two land managers.
 1. Treatments currently underway.
 Insect traps will be reinstalled upon completion.
 Blue-stain fungi associated with feral hogs causing rooting damage in longleaf and loblolly pine stands.
 1. Working on manuscripts for publication.